BasementKrew/revelation.io/_posts/2015-02-16-labels-swift.markdown

 ---
 layout: post
 title:  "Swift, Labels, Default Parameters, oh my!"
-date:   2015-01-16 10:00:00
+date:   2015-02-16 10:00:00
 author: "<a href='http://daltoniam.com'>Dalton Cherry</a>"
 author_image: "http://www.gravatar.com/avatar/2fdc7b889f35118a7334187b15c5b957.png?r=x&amp;s=320"
 tags: swift, label, parameter, argument, method, function, default
 ---

 The other day I was working on [Jazz](https://github.com/daltoniam/Jazz) and got to fully appreciate the convenience of default parameters in Swift.
-The default parameters combined with the labels gives a simple and flexible method signature.
-This is in stark contrast to some other method signatures in other development settings.
-The methods in these settings can have an upwards of 10 parameters, all with arbitrary names.
+Default parameters combined with labels gives a simple and flexible method signature.
+This is in stark contrast to some other method signatures in other development environments. methods in these environments can have an upwards of 10 parameters, all with arbitrary names.
 Let's take a look at an example of such methods:

 ```c
 LPTSTR szCmdline[] = _tcsdup(TEXT("\"C:\\Program Files\\MyApp\" -L -S"));